swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Application of Results

-We applied the results from the cognitive walkthrough and the usability tests to refine and complete the development of the RxJS RP debugger presented in Section [4](#sec:implementation).
-For example, both the POC and the prototype had an extra view for displaying life cycle events.
-We classified this concept during the walkthrough as prone to confuse the user but did not change the prototype yet.
+We applied the results from the cognitive walkthrough and the usability tests to refine and complete the RxJS RP debugger presented in Section [4](#sec:implementation).
+For example, both the proof of concept and the prototype had an extra view for displaying life cycle events, visually decoupling cause and effect during the debugging session from each other.
+We classified this circumstance as prone to confuse the user during the walkthrough but did not change the prototype yet.
 The usability tests with real subjects confirmed our suspicion, however.
-Because of this, we changed the UI for the final, current version.
+Because of this, we changed the UI for the final, current version and introduced the inline display for life cycle events in the code editor.
 Another example of an improvement is how the debugger suggests operator log points: The subjects were unaware that suggested log points were available via the code action menu, even though this is an established UX pattern in vscode.
 Therefore, we removed the suggestions from this menu and introduced the diamond-shaped indicator icon, which is always visible.

 # Threats to Validity {#sec:threats_to_validity}